miking-lang/miking/README.md

 Relevant files:
 - `stdlib/collection-interface.mc`, the UCT interface
 - `stdlib/uct-implementations.mc`, normal mcore code implementing some representations
-- `stdlib/uct-implementations.mc`, op-impls connecting the two files above, plus "default" implementations
+- `stdlib/uct-implementations.imc`, op-impls connecting the two files above, plus "default" implementations
 - `paper-example.mc`, code using the UCT interface

 ## Debugging and other info

-Right now the compiler will spew a bunch of things as it's working.
-It's not pretty, and it's not the most usable output, but I'll make it better later on.

-The debug output might mention `alt`, that's the internal name for the body of a `letimpl`.
+Right now the compiler will print two kinds of debug output:
+- Json values representing the complete reptypes problem.
+These are what I feed into some analysis to generate graphs from. *Most likely* you won't find much use for this part of the output, but maybe.
+- Text like `INFO<info>: updated reptype solution closure, took 0.0029296875ms`.
+This points at `letimpl` and shows the time it took to process it.
+"Processing" here means computing all possible implementation solutions that involve it.

-The compiler will also output a pprinted version of the program after repr solving to `out2.html` in the current directory.
-Open it in a browser, it's interactive and clickable.
-However, I don't take the care to attach proper types to everything right now, so many types will be `Unknown`.
+The compiler will also output two pprinted versions of the program to `out1.html` and `out2.html` in the current directory.
+These can be examined in a web browser, they're interactive and clickable (showing the type of each hovered expression).
+- `out1.html`: After the `reptypes-analysis` phase, i.e., we've
+  type-checked and figured out which representations must be the same, but not substituted operations for actual, concrete implementations.
+- `out2.html`: After substituting operations, i.e., all operations,
+  `letop`s, and `letimpl`s are gone.
+Limitation for now: I don't take care to properly substitute `Repr` types, instead I just replace them with `Unknown` for now (since that's enough for the OCaml backend), so `out2.html` will likely contain a fair bit of `Unknown`s.